John Vincent – Air Gunner, Halifax LW280

 John, along with his two surviving colleagues, was allocated to another aircraft (LL307) along with new crewmates.

-The Mersea museum contains an account of the finding of the crashed aircraft and speculation that it might have been carrying agents as well as “sabotage instructions detailing how to blow up this and that printed in French”
+The Mersea museum contains an account of the finding of the crashed aircraft and indicates that it had been carrying agents as well as “sabotage instructions detailing how to blow up this and that printed in French”,

 Mersea Museum – Handley Page Halifax LW280